rootjalex/rootjalex.github.io/index.md

 My research interests broadly include domain-specific languages, compilers, and architectures for high-performance numerical computing, with an emphasis on visual computing applications.
 I am particularly interested in *performance and productivity*: I aim to make it significantly easier to write high-performance code.
-I currently work on compilers for sparse array programming and high-performance spatial queries (e.g. ray tracing and collision detection).
+I currently work on compilers for parallelizing irregular computation, such as sparse array programming and high-performance spatial queries (e.g. ray tracing and collision detection).

 I graduated with my bachelor's ('21) and master's ('22) from MIT, working under <a href="https://people.csail.mit.edu/jrk/">Jonathan Ragan-Kelley</a>